PowerDNS/pdns/docs/settings.rst

 -  Default: yes

-PowerDNS Authoritative Server attempts to not send out notifications to itself in master mode.
+PowerDNS Authoritative Server attempts to not send out notifications to itself in primary mode.
 In very complicated situations we could guess wrong and not notify a server that should be notified.
 In that case, set prevent-self-notification to "no".